Rigidity of CMC hypersurfaces in 5-and 6-manifolds: CMC hypersurfaces in or -manifolds

-Combining Lemma \ref{Ric-lower}, Lemma \ref{estimate} and Theorem \ref{infinitevol}, we can claim that $M^4$ is actually stable by \cite{Barbosa-Berard-twisted-eigenvalue}[Theorem 3.5].
-Theorefore, without loss of generality, we can assume that $M^4$ is simply connected by looking at its universal cover.
-The parabolic ends of $M$ do not affect the construction of cut-off function on $M$ as we will see in the main proof (see also \cite{chodosh-li-stryker}[Remark 5.1]), thus we only need to deal with the nonparabolic end.
+Without loss of generality, we can assume that $M^n$ is simply-connected by looking at its universal cover.
+The parabolic ends of $M$ do not affect the construction of cut-off function on $M$ as we will see in the main proof (see also \cite{chodosh-li-stryker}[Remark 5.1]), thus we only need to deal with one nonparabolic end (it possibly does not exist).

-In this section, we adapt the argument from \cite{chodosh-li-stryker} to prove a diameter bound that uses the theory of so-called balanced warped $\mu$-bubbles for stable minimal hypersurfaces; see also \cite{Gromov19,chodosh-li-bubble} for relevant statements.
+In this section, we adapt the argument from \cite{chodosh-li-stryker} to prove a volume bound that uses the theory of so-called balanced warped $\mu$-bubbles for stable CMC hypersurfaces; see also \cite{Gromov19,chodosh-li-bubble} for relevant statements.